May 2013

 The first duty of a government is to keep its citizens (or subjects) safe.
 Safe from what?
 We live in such relative safety that most of us have forgotten what the world was like for our ancestors—and what it is like for too many people around the globe today.

 Many governments in history that kept their subjects safe were dictatorial and monstrous.
-Yet the devil they knew (the local tax collector or executioner) were better than the other devil they remembered all too well more...
+Yet the devil they knew (the local tax collector or executioner) were better than the other devil they remembered all too we more...

 Sometimes Important News Hides in the Back Pages.